weiweitoo/Operating-System-Scheduling-Assignment/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# by default it serve at localhost:8080
-npm run dev

-# build for production with minification
-npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
+npm start

+# Visit it
+# Go to your localhost:8080, if it does not work on localhost:8080, check your terminal, it might serve at other port
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).